Rok celebrates his 150th country on a sunny beach in the Bahamas

 The first beach I explored was Cable Beach, renowned for its nearly 4-kilometer stretch of white sand.
 I parked my car in a neglected parking, alongside resort workers vehicles, and accessed the beach on a narrow street, just next to Sandals Royal Resorts.
 The beach was very narrow, limited by enclosures of abandoned or closed hotels.
 As I walked along the seaside, the sandy stretch of 10 to 15 meters was soon interrupted by boulders and hotels’ walls, preventing me from continuing a considerable distance along the shoreline.
 I missed shadow of palm trees.

 Jaw’s Beach on the extreme western side of the New Providence Island was different, offering a comfortable parking; no facilities though.
-The relatively shallow waters, accompanied by some areas of seaweed were not the most spectacular for swimming; nonetheless, the serene environment and perfect sand made me pleased that I opted against walking to the nearby Flipper Beach.
+The shallow waters and patches of seaweed weren’t the best for swimming, but the peaceful atmosphere and perfect sand were so enjoyable that I decided not to walk to the nearby Flipper Beach.

 Montagu Beach was only 5 kilometers walking from the apartment that I rented.
 It is not very popular among foreigners, due to location nearby fish market and inhabited area.
-Perhaps it was due to the wind on the south-eastern end of the island, which was blowing much stronger than on the other areas of the island, that the beach was mostly empty.
-The water was clean, some bars in the are were offering cold drinks and overpriced cocktails.
+Maybe it was because of the strong wind on the southeastern end of the island, which blew much harder than in other areas, that the beach was mostly empty.
+The water was clean, and a few nearby bars offered cold drinks and overpriced cocktails.

 Cabbage Beach on the north coast of Paradise Island is the most stunning beach that I visited.
 The soft, powdery sand and clean, turquoise waters create a perfect environment for sunbathing.
 Although there are several resorts in proximity to the beach, a short walk away reveals a less crowded atmosphere.
 Vendors, offering cocktails, sun loungers and parasols, were not intrusive.
 I enjoyed stronger waves than on the other beaches, which provide a perfect opportunity for fun.